 I prefer the first because the pasta doesn't get as soft

-For a crowd: A lighter alternative to chili, especially if you have guests who choose not to eat red meat.
+For a crowd: A lighter alternative to my Completely Steak Chili, especially if you have guests who choose not to eat red meat.
 Fun for your Super Bowl party!

 For a few: Freeze half of the meatballs for another meal.